 Renewing your plan?

-Looking for a new health insurance plan?
+Looking for new coverage?

 Here’s a quick checklist to help:

-- Consider your family’s health care needs.
+- Consider you and your family’s health care needs.

-- Research the available plan options.
+- Research all available plan options.

-- Determine whether you want more health coverage and higher premiums, or lower premiums and higher-out-of-pocket costs.
+- Determine whether you want more health coverage and higher premiums, or lower premiums and higher out-of-pocket costs.